codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 }
 ```

-### (Optional) Declare Account Settings in XML
+### (Optional) Declare Account Preferences
+These preferences will be shown when accessing the account's preferences from the device Settings screen.
+This allows the user more control over their account.

-Create a resource package in 'res' called, 'xml', if not already created.
-In 'res/xml', create 'syncsettings.xml'.
+To create this, we need to create a resource package in 'res' called, 'xml', if not already created, and create 'syncsettings.xml'.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <PreferenceScreen